iiasa/ece-docs/standards/variables.rst

 The **unit** associated with a variable should be compatible with the `iam-units <https://github.com/iamconsortium/units>`_ package.
 Alternatively, a variable can be *dimensionless*, i.e., not have a unit.
+An example of such a dimensionless variable are indices, e.g., the *Human Development Index*.